kango2/Annotation_AusARG/README.md

 # 1 Generate Training Gene
 ~30 minutes to run
+Best to run it in interactive job or manually set $LANG to "" or the result could be different due to sorting

 **Required Inputs (more info in script file):**
 1. path to blastxtranslation outputs